meza/agent-docs/CodeReview.md

 - Prefer composition over deep inheritance unless clearly justified.
 - Avoid accepting broad refactors in the same change; require incremental proposals and migration plans.
 - Insist on minimal documentation for public APIs and notable behaviors.
+- Encourage adherence to project style guides and idiomatic patterns.

 # Observability & operations
 - Require basic operational hygiene for non-trivial services: structured logs, error counts, and latency metrics, or a documented reason why instrumentation is deferred.